iisc-scv/Double-Q-learning-algorithm--Reinforcement-Learning-P/README.md

 ```

 ## Results
 The following are graphs created.
-The first showing the optimal actions at the different locations and velocities.
+The first shows the optimal actions at the different locations and velocities.

 ![alt text](OptimalActions.png "Optimal actions")